The energy & excitement by students & VB Schools staff at the Ground Breaking Ceremony yesterday was incredible!

-Construction of the 1,600 square-foot facility will begin in early 2020 and students will begin attending classes there after Labor Day, 2020.
+Construction will begin in early 2020, with completion during the summer of 2020.
+Students will begin attending the Environmental Studies Program after Labor Day, 2020.

 You can take a Survey created by the recruiting company searching for our next City Manager online however and we encourage you to do so.